mukhtar-github/react-advanced/README.md

 Since we have array destructuring in JS, it allows us to set everything in one line.

+> What do we pass to useState as an argument?
+The only argument to the useState() Hook is the initial state.

 ```javascript
 import React, { useState } from 'react';